shady-2004/Search-Engine/README.md

 ---

-### 3. 🧠 Query Interpreter
+### 3. 🧠 Query Processor
-**Purpose:** Interprets user input and retrieves the most relevant content.
+**Purpose:** Processes user queries and retrieves relevant documents from the index.

 **Highlights:**
-- Performs stemming to match words with their root forms (e.g., "traveler" → "travel").
-- Intelligent tokenization and noise-word (stopword) filtering.
+- Stems query terms to support partial and morphological matches (e.g., travel, traveling, traveler).
+- Filters out noise/stopwords to improve precision.
-- Works seamlessly with ranking and phrase detection modules.
+- Prepares tokens for downstream phrase and ranking modules.

 ---

 ### 4. ✏️ Phrase & Boolean Query Handler
 **Phrase Matching:**
-- Supports exact-phrase retrieval using quotation marks.
-- Ensures word order and proximity for precise results.
+- Supports`quoted` queries to return exact match results with proper word order and proximity.

 **Boolean Logic:**
 - Handles `AND`, `OR`, and `NOT` operators with up to two operations per query.